Our Chief Scientist explains the various types of brainwave bands, what they mean, and how you can use Healium to train

 The EEG patterns most associated with stress and anxiety are increased fast-wave activity (High Beta/Low-Gamma) and decreased slow-wave activity (Alpha; Price and Budzynski, 2009).

 Not surprisingly, neurofeedback strategies designed to reduce stress and anxiety have focused on decreasing these specific patterns.
 Sometimes this is done by rewarding slower brainwave patterns (alpha; Moore, 2000; Hammond, 2005 a and b), and other times it is accomplished by simply rewarding decreases in High Beta/Low-Gamma activity, which is the approach taken in Healium.

 Research has consistently shown that excessive slow activity (Theta and/or Low Alpha) in frontal and/or central regions of the brain is associated with cognitive slowing, inattention, and lack of alertness.
 Specifically, this pattern is usually examined as a ratio of slow to fast waves (Theta/Low Beta).
 If a high ratio is considered potentially problematic, a low ratio is often sought for times of focus or peak mental performance.

 Using the BrainLink Lite EEG headband can give you access to your brainwave data in a super simplified way.
-While it’s not diagnostic and meant for self awareness, when combined with Healium’s app, you’ll be able to see how your brainwaves fit into the brainwave bands by reviewing your data dashboard.
+While it’s not diagnostic and only meant for self-awareness, when combined with Healium’s app, you’ll be able to see how your brainwaves fit into the brainwave bands by reviewing your data dashboard.